MicrosoftDocs/windows-powershell-docs/docset/winserver2019-ps/defender/Set-MpPreference.md

 ```

 ### -DisableIntrusionPreventionSystem
-This parameter was depreciated and its use has no impact.
+This parameter was deprecated and its use has no impact.

 ```yaml
 Type: Boolean